kailash-manasarovar/statement/docs/timeline/2024/march.md

 - We find an expert in Alicante who is reasonable, and quote 600 euros for a laptop, phone, and two webcams.
 - My friend helps me [write a letter](../../content/documents/letters/Ampliacion%20Denuncia_Katharine.pdf) to David Piñeiro, the technical expert at D.P.R., Arzobispo Loaces, 17, Local 1 - 2, 03003 Alicante.

+## 16th March

+### Gaslight by Chris BJ

+- Chris BJ gaslights me on WhatsApp by obviously and weirdly referring to a tweet I sent after the piano concert.
+- When I ask her about it, she denies it.
+- Most of my communication with Chris BJ about the whole business has been a high level of gaslighting from her, even though I shared all my documentation I sent to the Generalitat and other things.
+- At the time of writing, I wonder if the English ladies have been involved in the terrorizing on Twitter too.
+It would not surprise me at all.
+It seems the whole region has been involved.
+- I wonder if they're aware they were mobilized solely for the protection of pedophiles and misogyny in general.

 ## 17th March

 ### Email to Paqui